ruifig/czspas/docs-sources/pages/Examples.md

+# Examples

 Not many samples provided, but since the API design is somewhat similar to Asio, I guess you can manage. :)

 ## <a name="unittests">Unit tests</a>

 The unit tests are not documentation per se, but might provide some tips when in doubt.
-Just take in to account that they are a bit verbose by nature.
+Just take into account that they are a bit verbose by nature.

 ## <a name="echoserver">EchoServer</a>